 We have invested, and in the future may invest, in new business strategies, partnerships or acquisitions.
 Such endeavors may involve significant risks and uncertainties, including distraction of management from current operations, the potential for greater-than-expected liabilities and expenses, economic, political, legal and regulatory challenges associated with implementing new business strategies, operating in new regions or countries, inadequate return on capital, potential impairment of tangible and intangible assets, and significant write-offs.
 Investment, partnership and acquisition transactions are exposed to additional risks, including failing to obtain required regulatory approvals on a timely basis or at all, or the imposition of onerous conditions or other factors that could delay or prevent us from completing a transaction or otherwise limit our ability to fully realize the anticipated benefits of a transaction.
 New ventures are inherently risky and may not be successful.
-For example, in May 2024 we entered into a non-binding letter of intent to partner and consummate an investment in Hubble Network, Inc. ("Hubble") to become the exclusive consumer application of their satellite Bluetooth technology.
+For example, in November 2024 we entered into a technology exclusivity and revenue sharing agreement with Hubble, under which we became the exclusive consumer application of their satellite Bluetooth technology.
 We intend to connect Life360's Tile Bluetooth trackers with Hubble's satellites to create a global location-tracking network.
-However, the letter of intent is preliminary and subject to negotiation and execution of a definitive agreement and we cannot provide any assurances that we will be able to do so.
-Failure to reach a definitive agreement with Hubble or, in the event the partnership is consummated, our inability to realize the anticipated benefits of a partnership with Hubble, could have a material adverse effect on our growth prospects and expectations.
+However, our inability to realize the anticipated benefits of the Hubble Transactions could have a material adverse effect on our growth prospects and expectations.
 The failure of any significant investment or business strategy, opportunity, partnership or acquisition could materially adversely affect our business, reputation, results of operations and financial condition.